oapicf/swaggy-jenkins/clients/javascript/generated/docs/BlueOceanApi.md

 <a name="getPipelineBranch"></a>
 # **getPipelineBranch**
-> BranchImpl getPipelineBranch(organization, pipeline, branch, )
+> BranchImpl getPipelineBranch(organization, pipeline, branch)